open-sauced/docs/docs/contributing/triage-guide.md

 There are a few cases where members can be removed from the triage role:

 - Breaking the [Code of Conduct](./code-of-conduct.md) or [project contributor guidelines](./introduction-to-contributing.md).
-- Abuse or misuse of the role as deemed by the TC.
+- Abuse or misuse of the role as deemed by the Triage Team.
 - Lack of participation for more than six months.

-If any of these happen, we will discuss them as a part of the triage portion of the regular TC meetings.
-If you have questions, feel free to contact any TC members.
+If any of these happen, we will discuss them as a part of the triage portion of the regular Triage Team meetings.
+If you have questions, feel free to contact any Triage Team members.

 ## Helpful Hints: